Overview

 The terms of each investor’s agreement with BTAM (“Investor Agreement”) will govern the advisory fees

-Limited Partner from the Fund; the average month-end Capital Account balance shall be used to
+Partner from the Fund; the average month-end Capital Account balance shall be used to determine the fee.

 Other Fees and Expenses